CSA-OCP-GER/functions-with-java/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-This is what the generated contend looks like:
+This is what the generated content looks like:

 ![alt text](media/function-structure.PNG)